DakshArora07/CaptureTheFlag-CMPT371/README.md

 ## Network Protocol

-The game uses a simple text-based protocol over TCP for client-server communication:
+The game uses a simple text-based protocol over TCP for client-server communication for eg:

 - `teamSelection <team> <name>`: Player selects a team and provides a name
 - `movePlayer <name> <x> <y>`: Updates a player's position